SowmyaVenky/AzureSynapseExperiments/kafka_docker/Kafka_on_Azure_VM.md

 </pre>

-* After running the setup for more than 1 hr, we will have a lot of messages sitting in the KAFKA topic that we can experiment consuming from other tools like Synapse and Azure Streaming Analytics.s
+* After running the setup for more than 1 hr, we will have a lot of messages sitting in the KAFKA topic that we can experiment consuming from other tools like Synapse and Azure Streaming Analytics.

 <img src="../images/kafka_ubuntu_running_1h.png" />